uriel1998/WWIV_Utilities/networked-bbs-doors/README.md

 Optional:

 * [throttle](https://linux.die.net/man/1/throttle)

+If you wish to use `throttle` to emulate connection speeds, just ensure that it is present in your `$PATH`.
+If it is not present, it will simply be skipped.

 * ANSI art loading screen for each script

-## 4. Installation

-Place the files where the BBS can find them.
-While they could technically all exist in the same folder, just... just don't.

-For BBSLink, edit the file `BBSLink.ini` to include your information as given to you when your application was accepted.
-Do not put anything else in that file.

 If you do not wish to use the ANSI art files, delete or rename them.
 (They are loaded by default if they exist).

-If you wish to use `throttle` to emulate connection speeds, just ensure that it is present in your `$PATH`.
-If it is not present, it will simply be skipped.
+## 4. Installation

 ### Door Party